ppreshant/flow_cytometry/notes-flowcytometry.md

 - [ ] How to solve the problem of non unique names?
 - [ ] Attach the names from the template to cytoset? `cf_rename_channel(x, old, new)`. _there is non uniqueness here too -- need to merge before attaching names_

+### Questions :
+- [ ] _Scaling_: Do we need to do any non default transformation (such as Pn6 scaling - power transform for parameters stroed on a log scale) :
+	- _keyword(single_fcs) and element P1D  shows "Logarithmic,6,1"_
+	- does that mean the data needs to be log transformed and is this done by the default linearize option?
+	- Ref [documentation](https://rdrr.io/bioc/flowWorkspace/man/load_cytoframe_from_fcs.html) for `load_cytoframe_from_fcs`

 Directory checking in `1-reading_multidata_fcs`
 - [x] Check for empty directory to future proof when a directory exists but has no files in it
 - [ ] Change sampleNames of the fcs set when [reading files](https://rdrr.io/bioc/flowWorkspace/man/load_cytoset_from_fcs.html) by passing a vector(?) to